About the NHMF

 This new Fund was to be used for grants to help acquire, maintain or preserve for the nation any land, building or structure, or any object or collection, which is of outstanding scenic, historic, architectural, scientific or artistic interest.

-In 1994, the NHMF and its Trustees was appointed distributor of the heritage share of the National Lottery’s funds for Good Causes, which it now operates through the National Lottery Heritage Fund.
+In 1994, the NHMF and its Trustees was appointed distributor of the heritage share of the National Lottery’s funds for Good Causes, which it now operates through The National Lottery Heritage Fund (formerly HLF, the Heritage Lottery Fund).

 The National Lottery Heritage Fund is the largest dedicated funder of heritage in the UK.
 It offers opportunities for conserving the nation’s heritage with emphasis on improved access, learning and engagement.